aralsto/Pi_in_the_Sky/README.md

 ### Code
 [Here](https://github.com/aralsto/Pi_in_the_Sky/blob/master/Python/Pi_in_the_Sky.py) is the code for this project.
 The comments should explain everything.
 One thing to note is that I orignially had the code turn off the pi after finishing the program, but I removed that functionality when I realized it made it obnoxious to actually access the pi otherwise.

+### Wiring
+The wiring for this project is very simple, as I just have the LSM303 accelerometer wired as usual, two LED's wired to ground and their respective GPIO pins, the negative lead of a battery wired to ground, and the positive lead of the battery going through a switch to a 3.3v pin.
+There isn't much else to say, and the wiring can be see in [these](https://github.com/aralsto/Pi_in_the_Sky/blob/master/Images/Overview.jpg) [two](https://github.com/aralsto/Pi_in_the_Sky/blob/master/Images/Underview.jpg) images.